Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Although the IRS only has jurisdiction over federal taxes, many state and local governments offer similar programs to the following IRS options:

-• Innocent spouse relief.
-If your current or former spouse makes an error while filing taxes, you may be eligible for innocent spouse relief.
+• Innocent spouse relief: If your current or former spouse makes an error while filing taxes, you may be eligible for innocent spouse relief.
 This tax debt relief option exempts you from penalties that get applied as a result of your spouse’s filing errors.
 However, the IRS will only consider this option if the agency determines that you had no reasonable way of knowing about the errors.

-• Penalty abatement.
-Also known as “first-time penalty abatement,” this is typically used to forgive minor tax penalties such as missing a filing deadline or failing to pay a single tax bill.
+• Penalty abatement: Also known as “first-time penalty abatement,” this is typically used to forgive minor tax penalties such as missing a filing deadline or failing to pay a single tax bill.
 You need to be penalty-free for three years and have filed or requested an extension on your current taxes to apply for penalty abatement.

-• Currently not collectible (CNC) status.
-CNC status means that the IRS has determined that you can’t pay the taxes you owe and will not attempt to collect them until you are reasonably able to do so.
+• Currently not collectible (CNC) status: CNC status means that the IRS has determined that you can’t pay the taxes you owe and will not attempt to collect them until you are reasonably able to do so.
 If you’re granted CNC status, the IRS reviews your finances every year until you’re able to pay back your debt.

-If you have a complicated tax debt situation and need professional assistance, read through our article on the best tax relief companies to find the perfect fit for your needs.
+If you have a complicated tax debt situation and need professional assistance, read our article on the best tax relief companies to find the perfect fit for your needs.

 Other tax debt relief services